 The Boat Club

-Hugo Gulliver – Senior Coach
+Hugo Gulliver – Chief Coach

-Gen Bailhache-Graham – Assistant Coach
+Gen Bailhache-Graham – Senior Coach

-The professional coaching team is supported by two S&C interns and a long list of volunteer coaches & friends of the club, including Rusty Williams (winner of the Grand for UL at HRR in 1963) and David Townsend (multiple HRR in the 1970s for UL & 1980 Olympic Bronze Medalist).
+The professional coaching team is supported by S&C interns and a long list of volunteer coaches & friends of the club, including Rusty Williams (winner of the Grand for UL at HRR in 1963) and David Townsend (multiple HRR in the 1970s for UL & 1980 Olympic Bronze Medalist).